mdda/mdda.github.io/_posts/OSS/2015-08-06-gitolite-admin-update.md

 # edit gitolite.conf, adding the user required to the gitolite-admin repo
 git commit -am "Added new admin" gitolite push
+# check that it looks Ok
+cd ~
+rm -rf ~/tmp-delete-me-soon/
 {% endhighlight %}

 Then, on the machine where the new admin user works :